 What happens if a bracket falls off?

-It is really unlikely that a plate will come off spontaneously since they are applied with a very strong glue: sometimes a bracket can come off as a result of a particularly strong external stimulus (a blow, a bump, etc.).
+It is really unlikely that a bracket will come off spontaneously since they are applied with a very strong glue: sometimes a bracket can come off as a result of a particularly strong external stimulus (a blow, a bump, etc.).

 In this case it is necessary to Contact the dentist and make an appointment as soon as possible to reapply the bracket: it is necessary that they are all correctly positioned for the orthodontic arch to carry out its task.